WGNA-FM: Country radio

-Change in Program Directors
+Change in program directors

-In 1997, longtime program director Fred Horton left the station to program WYNY in New York City was replaced by former MTV executive, Ronald E. "Buzz" Brindle, who programmed Country 107.7 until April 2007.
-Brindle had previously programmed WGY 810 AM and had launched WYJB "B95.5" in the Albany market.
+In 1997, longtime program director Fred Horton left the station to program WYNY in New York City and was replaced by former MTV executive, Ronald E. "Buzz" Brindle, who programmed Country 107.7 until April 2007.
+Brindle had previously programmed WGY and had launched WYJB "B95.5" in the Albany market.

 Under Brindle's leadership, WGNA broadened its listener base by replacing its country-focused morning show with the more mass appeal "Sean & Richie Show" in order to attract non-country fans from WFLY, WPYX, and WYJB and then convert them into country listeners.
 During Brindle's 10-year tenure at WGNA, the station strengthened its reputation within the country music industry and garnered several CMA awards and nominations.

-New Ownership
+New ownership

-After AMFM merged with Clear Channel Communications in 2000, WGNA-AM-FM was sold with WPYX, WABT, WTRY (AM) & WTRY-FM to Clear Channel Communications which, in turn, sold WGNA AM/FM, WABT, WQBK-FM, WTMM and WQBJ to Regent Communications (now Townsquare Media) due to market concentration concerns.
+After AMFM merged with Clear Channel Communications in 2000, WGNA-AM-FM was sold with WPYX, WABT, WTRY (AM) and WTRY-FM to Clear Channel Communications which, in turn, sold WGNA-AM-FM, WABT, WQBK-FM, WTMM and WQBJ to Regent Communications (now Townsquare Media) due to market concentration concerns.
 The Federal Communications Commission does not want one company to dominate too large a portion of a radio market.

 In February 2002, the simulcast with 1460 AM ended when Regent sold that station to ABC Radio.
 ABC used it to bring its Radio Disney format to the Capital Region under the call letters WDDY.
 It now broadcasts Catholic religious programming as WOPG.